How to Format Fields in Bulk and Automatically to Ensure Data Consistency

 • Capitalize the first name value.

 The next example will format specific parts of the Street Address field values.
-The "Map Terms" Function will look for the Existing Text and if found, will change it to the New Text value.
+The "Map: Terms" Function will look for the Existing Text and if found, will change it to the New Text value.
 Here in the Existing Text fields, the bar character "|" between the values means OR, as in, look for "street" or "st.".

 Altogether, these rules will standardize the Street Address like this: